Inverclyde Council employees

-As of 16 March anyone developing symptoms consistent with COVID-19, however mild, should stay at home for 7 days from the onset of symptoms as per existing advice.
+The current guidane remains the same - anyone developing symptoms consistent with COVID-19, however mild, should stay at home for 7 days from the onset of symptoms as per existing advice.
 In addition, it is now recommended that anyone living in the same household as a symptomatic person should self-isolate for 14 days.
 If symptoms worsen during home isolation or are no better after 7 days then people should be advised to phone their GP or NHS24 (111).
 Advice for people who have symptoms and are self-isolating can be viewed via the links below.

 The most common symptoms of COVID-19 are recent onset of: